-Workina Capital
+Working Capital

-Our net working capital as of March 31, 2011, was \$56.9 million, consisting of \$73.1 million in current assets and \$16.2 million in current liabilities.
+Our net working capital as of March 31, 2011, was \$40.0 million, consisting of \$64.2 million in current assets and \$24.2 million in current liabilities.
 Our net working capital as of March 31, 2010 was \$59.2 million, consisting of \$71.7 million in current assets and \$12.5 million in current liabilities.
-Our accounts receivables increased from our prior fiscal year end by \$11.7 million as a result of our increased revenues during the second half of fiscal year 2011, as well as an increase in finance receivables related to OTA contracts.
-Our inventories increased from our fiscal 2010 year end by \$3.5 million due to an increase in the level of our wireless control inventories of \$1.4 million based upon our wireless control initiatives and a \$2.6 million increase in ballast component inventories to avoid potential supply disruptions.
+Our accounts receivables increased from our prior fiscal year end by \$7.4 million as a result of our increased revenues during the second half of fiscal year 2011, as well as an increase in finance receivables related to OTA contracts.
+Our inventories decreased from our fiscal 2010 year end by \$10.1 million due to the reclassification of a significant portion of our wireless controls inventories to a long-term asset.
+Our deferred contract costs increased by \$8.0 million as a result of an increase in costs and services incurred on projects where revenue recognition criteria has not yet been met.
+Accounts payable increased by \$4.7 million based upon vendor terms for inventory purchases during the fourth quarter.
+Deferred revenue increased by \$8.1 million due to advanced customer billings.

+During fiscal 2011, we continued to increase our inventory levels of key electronic components, specifically electronic ballasts, to avoid potential shortages and customer service issues as a result of lengthening supply lead times and product availability issues.
+Our electronic ballast inventories increased by \$2.6 million versus our fiscal 2010 ending balance of ballast inventory.
 The vast majority of our wireless components are assembled overseas and require longer delivery lead times.
 In addition, overseas suppliers require deposit payments at time of purchase order.

-During fiscal 2011, we continued to increase our inventory levels of key electronic components, specifically electronic ballasts, to avoid potential shortages and customer service issues as a result of lengthening supply lead times and product availability issues.
-We continue to monitor supply side concerns within the electronic components market and believe that our current inventory levels are sufficient to protect us against the risk of being unable to deliver product as specified by our customers' requirements.
+We monitor supply side concerns within the electronic components market and believe that our current inventory levels are sufficient to protect us against the risk of being unable to deliver product as specified by our customers' requirements.
 We are continually monitoring supply side concerns through conversations with our key vendors and currently believe that supply availability concerns appear to have moderated, but have not diminished to the point where we anticipate reducing safety stock to the levels that existed prior to the electrical components supply issues.
-We also remain concerned that the recent tragic events in Japan could lead to additional supply chain disruptions of these important electronic components.